sebgoa/cloudstack-books/en/book.markdown

 Management of security groups was also added.
 Below we show how to list, create and delete security groups.
 As well as add an ingree rule to open port 22 to the world.
-Both keypair and security groups are key for access to a PRODUCT Basic zone like Exoscale.
+Both keypair and security groups are key for access to a CloudStack Basic zone like Exoscale.

     conn.ex_list_security_groups()
     conn.ex_create_security_group(name='libcloud')